 What Is A Scatter Guard, and How Can It Help Me Keep My Pet Rats’ Waste and Bedding In the Cage Instead of On the Floor?

 Scatter guards are these glorious headache solving, work eliminating, floor protecting ideas that will keep you sane!
+THIS is exactly what a scatter guard looks like pre-made.
 If you have a mountain of bedding, rat poop, seed shells, and shredded remnants of toys currently taking up residence on your floor, it is time to get them.
 They mount on the cage (preferably the inside, so dirt and waste doesn’t get trapped between it and the cage bars), and keep bedding and waste from being kicked out by your rats.
 Rats are notorious for just tossing stuff outside of the cage.
 They literally do it on purpose; and sometimes?
 I swear they look right at you and do it, as if to say, “Do something, bro!”
 Maybe I’m the one that is crazy, but they truly are devious creatures at times.
 Anyways, they really do put an end to this rat parent torture and you can make them yourself!
 Even though you can get better rat cages with some protection, even the best ones have flaws (such as the double critter nation).

 Using Coroplast (Corrugated Plastic) as a Cage Liner & Scatter Guard for Your Rat Cage or Critter Nation